shhhQuiettt/image-colorization/report.md

 We implemented simple REST API configured in the docker environment.
 The `code` is in the `server` folder.

-## table with completed requirements
+## Table with completed requirements
 | Requirement | Number of points |
 | --- | --- |
 | Problem colorization | 1 |